“One of the greatest baroque flutists of our time.” (American Record Guide)

 Mary Oleskiewicz’s recording projects are closely connected to her research and editing work.
 In 2012 she published the first editions of repertoire from her CD released in 2011: Flute Sonatas by Frederick “the Great” (for Breitkopf & Härtel).
 As a contributing editor for Carl Philipp Emanuel Bach: The Collected Works, she published a new critical edition of the sonatas for flute, harp, oboe and viola da gamba, taking into account newly available musical sources.
 She is regularly featured as a contributor to Flutist Quarterly, and is at work editing a volume of Bach Perspectives, entitled J.S.
 Bach and His Sons.

 Since 2005 Mary Oleskiewicz has been dancing, teaching, researching and performing Argentine tango, which she has studied privately with renowned masters in Buenos Aires, Berlin, and around the U.S. What started out as a passionate hobby soon lead to a teaching specialty in musicality and movement quality courses for dancers.
 During 2014 she traveled internationally to offer seminars on the music of the virtuoso bandoneon player and orchestra leader Anibal Troilo, as part of the centenary celebrations of his birth.
 She teaches and performs with under the guise of M&M Tango (Musicality & Movement).
-Mary has held dance classes and workshops in Montreal, Berlin (Germany), and all around the U.S. She also performs tango music on flute and bandoneon, and is a former member of Qtango Orchestra, and also DJs milongas.
+Venues have included Harvard, Tufts, The New England Tango Academy, The Boston Tango Festival, Dance Union, Cape Cod Tango, Providence Tango, Hartford Tango, The Albuquerque Tango Festival, Montango (Montreal), Phynix Studio (Berlin, Germany), and elsewhere around the U.S. She also performs tango music on flute and bandoneon.
+She is a former member of Qtango Orchestra and occasionally DJs milongas.